TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 *   **Move Through Cover:** Models with this rule do not roll **Dangerous Terrain** tests when moving through terrain features classified as Forest, Jungle, Marsh, or Water.
 *   **Natural Camouflage:** If the unit is predominantly within a Forest or Jungle terrain feature, enemies suffer an additional -1 modifier when rolling To Hit against them during the Shooting phase (this stacks with the usual Cover modifiers).
 *   **Jungle Stalkers:** When determining who takes the First Turn or choosing deployment zones in a scenario set in a Jungle/Lustria biome (or using specific Lustria rules), the Amazons gain +1 to their roll.

-*> Adaptation Note: The original mention of being "immune to Encounters" referred to old random event tables.
-In The Old World, this is best represented by the "Move Through Cover" keyword, allowing them to traverse difficult terrain without the risk of checking for Dangerous Terrain.*

 # Lore of the Serpent